 Scoliosis in Children and Adolescents

 Scoliosis is a curvature of the spine, occurring at any age, but most often during the growth spurt before puberty begins.
-Our nationally-recognized pediatric orthopedic team evaluates and determines the right plan of care using the latest in advanced surgical and non-surgical treatment options.
+Our pediatric orthopedic team evaluates and determines the right plan of care based on the latest in advanced surgical and non-surgical treatment options .

 Decisions regarding treatment for scoliosis are made based on the degree of spinal curve and the patient’s age.
 Small curves may require no treatment at all, or simple observation to confirm that the curve doesn’t worsen.
 Moderate-sized curves may be treated with a back brace to help prevent further curvature of the spine.

-We are the only hospital in Michigan to offer vertebral body tethering, a new technique used for certain curves that don’t respond to bracing in children who have a significant amount of growth remaining.
+We also offer vertebral body tethering, a new technique used for certain curves that don’t respond to bracing in children who have a significant amount of growth remaining.

 A lightweight back brace will hold the spine in place and prevent the curve from worsening.
 The type of brace selected will depend on the location and severity of the curve, but many children can be treated with braces that are only worn at night.